shmilky/node-react-template/README.md

 ## Webpack client configuration
 #### General
-entry - detarmin the initial client app index.js file output - detarmin what is the bundle files names (filename, chunkFilename) inlcluding where to place them (path) and from where we expact clients to consume them (publicPath) externals - specify which libraries will be used as the global libs (fetched from CDN)
+entry - determine the initial client app index.js file output - determine what is the bundle files names (filename, chunkFilename) inlcluding where to place them (path) and from where we expact clients to consume them (publicPath) externals - specify which libraries will be used as the global libs (fetched from CDN)
 #### Development
 devServer - used for dev only to have compiled file cached in-memory, currently listen to port 3000 and proxy other requests to port 4300